 - Korean Beef Quesadillas

 Chicken Enchilada Quesadillas

 These chicken quesadillas are a family favorite!
 A quick, easy dinner recipe that can be made with leftover chicken or a rotisserie chicken from the store!

 - 8 (8 inch) flour tortillas

 - Cooking spray

 - Heat a large non-stick skillet over medium high heat.
-Place one tortilla on a cutting board, spread about 3 T. of the enchilada sauce over the tortilla.
-Enough to cover the bottom well.
+Place one tortilla on a cutting board, spread about 3 tablespoons of the enchilada sauce over the tortilla.

-- Take half of one of the piles of cheese to spread over the enchilada sauce.
-Then add one of the piles of chicken, spreading out evenly over the surface.
-Add the other half of your pile of cheese to the top then transfer to your hot skillet, sprayed with cooking spray.
+- Take half of one of the portions of cheese to spread over the enchilada sauce.
+Then add one portion of the chicken, spreading out evenly over the surface.
+Add the other half of your portion of cheese to the top of the chicken and then transfer to your hot skillet, sprayed with cooking spray.